• 80th Anniversary cake!

 • Cutting the 80th Anniversary cake - left to right Wallace Woodley (Life Member); Margaret Austin (President CCMC) and Lianne Dalziel (Mayor of Christchurch and Patron of CCMC)

-• Recorders at the Strum Strike and Blow event on Wednesday 6th September 2023 at Wolfbrook Arena.
+• Recorders at Strum Strike and Blow 2024

 Welcome to Music Canterbury